serebrov/serebrov.github.io-hugo/content/posts/2013-06-14-git-server-setup.md

 ---
-title: How to setup git server on ubuntu with push email notifications
+title: How to set up git server on ubuntu with push email notifications
 date: 2013-06-14
 tags: [git]
 type: note